quadraturerules/quadraturerules/website/pages/libraries/python.md

 # Python library

-The latest version of the quadraturerules Python library can be installed by running:
+The quadraturerules Python library is available on [PyPI](https://pypi.org/project/quadraturerules/).
+It can be installed by running:

 ```bash
 python -m pip install quadraturerules